My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 The places within each day are in an order that makes sense (ie. one thing is close to the next), but feel free to take this Paris itinerary and make it your own.

-Go with a plan and use this Paris itinerary, but give yourself the freedom to explore.
+Go with a plan and use this 7 day Paris itinerary, but give yourself the freedom to explore.

-How to use my Paris itinerary
+How to Use This Paris Itinerary

-That way you can linger at places that really blow you away without feeling like you’re on a time crunch.
+That way, you can linger at places that really blow you away without feeling like you’re on a time crunch.

-Without further ado, here’s my week long Paris itinerary!
+Without further ado, here’s my week-long Paris itinerary!

 Day 1: Arrive and Decompress